facelessuser/coloraide/docs/src/markdown/interpolation.md

 ///

-There may be arguments as to why some feel CSS's approach is more or less appropriate, but our desire is only to clarify the differences and make know why our default is the way it is.
-If, for whatever reason, a CSS compatible linear interpolation is needed, then `css-linear` can be specified as the interpolation `method`.
-If `css-linear` is desired as the default, you can even use a class override.
+There may be arguments as to why some feel CSS's approach is more or less appropriate, but our desire is only to clarify the differences and make known why our default is the way it is.
+If a CSS compatible linear interpolation is needed, then `css-linear` can be specified as the interpolation `method`.
+If `css-linear` is desired as the default approach, the `Color` object can be subclassed and configured to do so.

 ```py play
 from coloraide import Color as Base